nunosilva800/blog/1-pattern-history-consumer.md

 # A pattern for history consumer in event sourcing

-Event sourcing is a popular (technique to capture changes to data as a sequence of events)[ref1].
+Event sourcing is a popular [technique to capture changes to data as a sequence of events](ref1).

 Applications interested in this data usually read (consume) the events in order and build an accumulated representation often referred to as "the state".